Troubleshooting the BMW Airhead Motorcycle Alternator/Charging Systems

 regulator points were designed for.

 The system in any of the airheads is adequate, particularly if you keep the rpm above 3000.
 Those with much higher system usage...such as larger wattage headlights, many extra other lights, heated clothing, ETC., may need to make accommodation for same.
-Ask at the Airheads LIST; and, read the various articles on this website; particularly the one that compares the Bosch alternator output with the aftermarket alternators.
-The /5 180 watt system is adequate for the later 55/60 watt headlight (original was 40/45 watts).....and maybe a few smaller lights; it can 'just' handle a 50 watt heated vest....but that is the limit for practical purposes.
-Any later alternator is adequate for all of those things easily.
+Ask on the Airheads LIST; and, read the various articles on this website; particularly the one that compares the Bosch alternator output with the aftermarket alternators.
+The /5 180 watt system is adequate for the later 55/60 watt headlight (original was 40/45 watts).....and maybe a few smaller lights; it can 'just' handle a 50 watt heated vest....but that is the limit for practical purposes; but NOT adequate for in-city stop and go traffic.

-answer: anything and everything has failed at one time or the other! :
+What fails?
+Anything and everything has failed at one time or the other:

 Failure to disconnect the battery before removing the outer cover of the timing chest, has caused electrical sparks and failures of the diode board.
 Failure of the voltage regulator is indicated by poor or no charging or wrong voltage.
 VR failure is hardly the only failure to exhibit these problems.
 Failure of the diode board is usually indicated by lower charging (lower watts) capability, or lower voltage output under load of such as the headlight.
 ONE "open" large diode will so indicate by vastly lowered charging with the headlight turned on, yet charging may be OK, headlight OFF.
 Problems with the small diodes, while rarer, do occur, and can be seen by poor charging.
 In fact, almost anything that goes wrong with the charging system components can result in lower voltage, or lower output/charging.
 Overheated or slightly dirty or corroded connections ARE COMMON.
 GEN lamps that can be seen glowing dimly at night while cruising are usually an indication of poor connections someplace, or many places.